Charlie-Nicholls/Library-At-The-End-of-Time/Session Notes/Chapter 07.md

 > - Have [[The Noble]] discover them after they fight [[Sekhemkare]], enter a chase track.
 Whoever has the book when they leave the museum can plane shift away to safety.

 ### Notes
-- Live notes from the session here.
+- james finds book, notes glyphs, talks to carda, goes to library, finds
+-

 ### Summary
 - Summary of the important points from the session here.